kiwicom/iwant-bot/CONTRIBUTING.md

 # Code contribution guide
 ---
-- For every contribution make a pull request and make a comment on issue with your plan of implementing this issue.
+- For every contribution make a pull request.
+- If there is an issue related with your pull request, please make a comment on issue with your plan of implementation the issue.
 - Add a tag to the issue, depending on the situation of your commit (work-in-progress, help-needed, etc.).
 - [Kiwi.com](https://www.kiwi.com/) mentors will work with you on scheme to make sure you are on the right track to prevent any wasted work and catch design issues early on.
 - Implement the solution of your issue in your pull request and iterate from there.